Skip to main content

 • Team role: Team Admin

-• Can do: Everything within their team including managing members and project settings
+• Can do: Everything within their team including managing members and workspace settings

 • Cannot do: Access other teams, change organization settings